tea3/hexo-related-popular-posts/README.md

 ## Usage

+### 1. Edit your theme

-Add the following helper tag in template file for article.
+First, add the following helper tag in template file for article.
+Please edit `themes/(your-theme)/layout/_partial/your_template.ejs`.

 ``` ejs
   <%-